tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 How To Create
 ~~~~~~~~~~~~

-In the project context menu:
+from the project context :

 	``Spirit604/Animation Baker/Animation Collection``